wlsf82/cypress-basico-v2/README.md

 ___

+## Pre-requirements

+It is required to have Node.js and npm installed to run this project.

+> I used versions `v19.7.0` and `9.5.0` of Node.js and npm, respectively.
+I suggest you use the same or later versions.

 ## Installation

-Run npm install (or npm i for the short version) to install the dev dependencies.
+Run `npm install` (or `npm i` for the short version) to install the dev dependencies.

 ## Tests

-> **_NOTE:_**  Before running the tests, make a copy of the cypress.env.example.json file as cypress.env.json, which in the real world, you would update with valid credentials.
+> **Note:** Before running the tests, make a copy of the `cypress.env.example.json` file as `cypress.env.json`, which in the real world, you would update with valid credentials.
+>
-> <p> The cypress.env.json file is included on [.gitignore](https://github.com/lvizrosario/cypress-basico-v2/blob/main/.gitignore) and you're safe that confidential info won't be versioned.</p>
+> The `cypress.env.json` file is included on [`.gitignore`](./.gitignore) and you're safe that confidential info won't be versioned.

-Run npm test (or npm t for the short version) to run the test in headless mode.
+Run `npm test` (or `npm t` for the short version) to run the test in headless mode.

-Or, run npm run cy:open to open Cypress in interactive mode.
+Or, run `npm run cy:open` to open Cypress in interactive mode.

 ## Support this project

 If you want to support this project, leave a ⭐.